 Oh how we love chicken parmesan—chicken cutlets, breaded and fried, smothered with tomato sauce, covered with Mozzarella and Parmesan cheeses, and baked until the cheese is bubbly and melts into every nook and cranny.
 Like its sister recipe, my mother’s parmesan chicken (chicken nuggets dipped in melted butter, breaded and baked), this dish is pure comfort food.

-Chicken parmesan is one dish that every busy cook should have in his or her repertoire.
-Once you get the hang of it, it comes together quickly; it’s lip smacking good and utterly satisfying.
+It’s one of those everyone-should-know-how-to-make recipes.
+It’s easy and comes together quickly.
+In fact, it’s hard to mess up!
 Chicken parmesan is also one of the best uses I can think of for boneless, skinless, chicken breasts.